dcbaker/meson/docs/markdown/Dlang-module.md

 To use this module, just do: **`dlang = import('dlang')`**.
 You can, of course, replace the name `dlang` with anything else.

-The module only exposes one function, `generate_dub_file`, used to automatically generate Dub configuration files.
+The module has the following functions:

 ### generate_dub_file()
 This method only has two required arguments, the project name and the